qileilove/capybaraDemo-1/README.md

 This step only needs to be performed once on a given machine.
 On the first execution, the build will take several minutes.
-Docker will cache the image locally so that any subsequent attempts will be much faster
+Docker will cache the resulting image locally so that any subsequent attempts will be much faster

 ```
-$ make dockerBuild
+$ ./dockerBuild.sh
 ```
 ### Step 2 - Run the test suite against one of the browsers

 The Selenium driver for Capybara is the default, and by default it executes tests againts Firefox.
 ```
-$ make test
+$ ./dockerRun.sh
+or
+$ ./dockerRun.sh -d selenium
 ```

 To run against Chrome,
 ```
-$ make testChrome
+$ ./dockerRun.sh -d selenium_chrome
 ```

 To run against Poltergeist/Phantomjs,
 ```
-$ make testPhantomjs
+$ ./dockerRun.sh -d poltergeist
 ```

 ### Step 3 - Review the test results